yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 response with status code 403 (Forbidden) and type `urn:ietf:params:acme:error:unknownDelegation`.

-### Order Object, the Journey from NDC to ACME Server via IdO
+### Order Object Transmitted from NDC to IdO and to ACME Server
 {: #sec-profile-order-journey}

 The Order object created by the NDC: